-When you hear the words “emotional” and “abuse” what comes to mind?
-I’m willing to bet that if you were being completely honest the image of a raised eyebrow may have appeared in your mind’s eye signifying that you may be a little skeptical of the concept of emotional abuse.
+What comes to mind when you hear the words "emotional" and "abuse"?
+What comes to mind?
+I'm willing to bet that if you were being sincere, the image of a raised eyebrow might have appeared in your mind's eye, signifying that you may be a little skeptical of the concept of emotional abuse.

-What exactly does emotional abuse anyway?
-How can we be sure that abuse has actually occurred and it's not just being made up or exaggerated by an aggrieved spouse?
+What exactly does emotional abuse do anyway?
+How can we be sure that abuse has occurred and it's not just being made up or exaggerated by an aggrieved spouse?

-If you are a spouse or you have children who have suffered any form of emotional abuse then I’m sure you could have quite the conversation with anyone who is skeptical as to whether or not emotional abuse is real and significant.
+Suppose you are a spouse or have children who have suffered any form of emotional abuse.
+In that case, I'm sure you could have quite the conversation with anyone skeptical as to whether or not emotional abuse is real and significant.

-The seriousness of emotional abuse, whether suffered by the husband or wife in a marriage, cannot be understated.
-While there are no physical marks of the kind left by physical abuse, emotional abuse can leave significant damage to a person’s mental faculties and, yes, even their physical person.
+Whether suffered by the husband or wife in a marriage, the seriousness of emotional abuse cannot be understated.
+While there are no physical marks of the kind left by physical abuse, emotional abuse can leave significant damage to a person's mental faculties and, yes, even their physical person.

-In today’s blog post from the Law Office of Bryan Fagan, PLLC we will discuss the topic of emotional abuse in the context of a divorce.
-If you are going through a divorce or contemplating one this is a subject that while not easy to talk about can be incredibly relevant to you and your family.
-Let’s get into the subject matter right now.
+In today's blog post from the Law Office of Bryan Fagan, PLLC, we will discuss the topic of emotional abuse in the context of a divorce.
+If you are going through a divorce or contemplating one, this is a subject that can be incredibly relevant to you and your family while not easy to talk about.
+Let's get into the subject matter right now.

 Courts view emotional abuse as extremely serious in Texas

-Parental rights (conservatorship), as well as possession and access to your child, can be greatly affected by a history of emotional violence and abuse in your marriage and family life.
-In extreme cases, the rights that your spouse has to your children can be put into jeopardy if their conduct is viewed as extreme enough by a judge.
+Parental rights (conservatorship), as well as possession and access to your child, can be significantly affected by a history of emotional violence and abuse in your marriage and family life.
+In extreme cases, your spouse's rights to your children can be put into jeopardy if their conduct is viewed as extreme enough by a judge.

-A hypothetical example of emotional abuse and how it can be viewed by a family court judge
+A hypothetical example of emotional abuse and how a family court judge can view it

-Due to the multiple complaints to CPS by your spouse and the failure of CPS to turn up any evidence that could be considered to be dispositive of abuse, your spouse could actually be investigated by CPS him or herself for emotional abuse against your children.
+Due to the multiple complaints to CPS by your spouse and the failure of CPS to turn up any evidence that could be considered dispositive of abuse, your spouse could be investigated by CPS him or herself for emotional abuse against your children.

-What can happen is that interviews can be conducted of your children where any ulterior motive of your spouse can be discovered.
+What can happen is that interviews can be conducted with your children where any ulterior motive of your spouse can be discovered.
 What if your spouse coached your son to tell people that you had been abusive towards him?
-How would this behavior look in terms of evidence to be submitted to a judge?
+How would this behavior look in terms of evidence submitted to a judge?

 Emotional abuse and its effect on your divorce

-There is a legal presumption that naming both parents in a divorce as joint managing conservators are in the best interests of the child.
-This is due to the fact that both parents ought to have a stake in raising their children and contributing financially to the raising of their children as well.
-Of course, evidence to the contrary showing why this would not be in the best interest of the children may be introduced in a divorce as well.
+There is a legal presumption that naming both parents in a divorce as joint managing conservators is in the child's best interests.
+This is because both parents ought to have a stake in raising their children and contributing financially to their children's raising.
+Of course, evidence to the contrary showing why this would not be in the children's best interest may be introduced in a divorce as well.

 While you and your spouse may ultimately share in the rights and duties in raising your children, your spouse may have their possession and access to your children restricted to a degree due to their emotionally abusive tactics during the divorce.

 Judges can order your spouse to attend counseling or therapy to get to the root of the problem that caused the outlandish and harmful behavior.
-Attendance at pre-determined counseling sessions could be mandatory and proof would need to be submitted to the judge and your attorney throughout the divorce in order for your spouse to have unsupervised visits with your children.
+Attendance at pre-determined counseling sessions could be mandatory, and proof would need to be submitted to the judge and your attorney throughout the divorce for your spouse to have unsupervised visits with your children.

 Stair-step visitation and possession

-If your spouse can prove that their attendance with the therapist has been satisfactory and up to the orders presented by the judge it would be possible for him or her to gain additional periods of unsupervised visitation.
+If your spouse can prove that their attendance with the therapist has been satisfactory and up to the orders presented by the judge, it would be possible for them to gain additional periods of unsupervised visitation.

-This is otherwise known as “stair stepping” in the context of child visitation during and after a divorce.
-Your spouse would be walking up the stairs of having more and more visitation that is not either supervised by you or at a certified supervised visitation facility in your area.
+This is otherwise known as "stair-stepping" in the context of child visitation during and after a divorce.
+Your spouse would be walking up the stairs to have more visitation that is not either supervised by you or at a certified supervised visitation facility in your area.

-The fact that your spouse may have to earn the right to have unsupervised periods of possession with his or her children speaks to the seriousness with which emotional abuse is viewed by judges in Texas family law cases.
+The fact that your spouse may have to earn the right to have unsupervised periods of possession with their children speaks to the seriousness with which judges in Texas family law cases view emotional abuse.